dodaucy/auWin/README.md

 ![list selected windows](img/introduction/actions/list_selected_windows.png)

-#### Set on top
+#### Enable always on top

 Ensures that all selected windows always stay on top of other programs.
-Can be undone with [set not on top](#set-not-on-top "Set not on top").
+Can be undone with [disable always on top](#disable-always-on-top "Disable always on top").

-#### Set not on top
+#### Disable always on top

 Ensures that other windows can again be above the selected windows.
-Can be undone with [set on top](#set-on-top "Set on top").
+Can be undone with [enable always on top](#enable-always-on-top "Enable always on top").

 #### Hide